danielberkompas/mithril/README.md

 # Mithril
 [![Build Status](https://semaphoreci.com/api/v1/projects/39401688-bc0e-4d65-85b0-075dd293d2c7/1625736/badge.svg)](https://semaphoreci.com/ir/mithril)

 > An Elixir architecture-in-a-box for a backend server.
+Supports GraphQL, Authority authentication, and more.

 Mithril provides a foundation for a long-lived, maintainable, and highly scalable backend server.
 It uses Elixir for reliability and scalability, and